Edward Twopeny

 Edward Nowell Twopeny (24 October 1854 – 17 February 1932) was an Australian politician who represented the South Australian House of Assembly multi-member seat of Newcastle from 1917 to 1918, representing the Liberal Union.

 Twopeny was born at Little Casterton in England, the son of Nowell Twopeny, Archdeacon of Flinders.
-His family migrated to South Australia when he was six, and he was educated at St Peter's College in Adelaide.
+His family migrated to South Australia when he was six, and he was educated at St. Peter's College in Adelaide.
 At seventeen, he went to work on Coonatta Station, where he later became manager.
 In 1903, Twopeny purchased a property near Quorn.
-He was chairman of the District Council of Hammond for fifteen years, and was a District Council of Kanyaka councillor for over twenty years, and its chairman at the time of his death.
+He was chairman of the District Council of Hammond for fifteen years, a District Council of Kanyaka councillor for over twenty years, and its chairman at the time of his death.
 He was a life member of the Quorn Jockey Club, chairman of the Quorn Agricultural Society, and a member of the Quorn High School and Quorn Institute committees.